rkaunismaa/LLaMa2_PlayGround/README.md

 5) pip install chromadb==0.3.29 (this version of chromadb is needed to work with sqlite)
 6) pip installlark

+The embedding models downloaded in these notebooks are stored in the '/root/.cache/torch/sentence_transformers' folder ...

 ## Monday, December 18, 2023

 1) pip uninstall farm-haystack